Our Policies and Procedures

 Here you can find all relevant policies, procedures and guidance for the Police and Crime Commissioner and his Office.

-A Code of Conduct for the Police and Crime Commissioner and his Deputy.
+A Code of Conduct for the Police and Crime Commissioner.

 This document outlines our key principles for contract management and the process we follow.
 It also contains information on performance reporting and our governance arrangements.